GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-98/index.md

 ---
 title: New in Chrome 98
 description: >
   Chrome 98 is rolling out now!
-Installed PWAs on Desktop can now customize their title bar with the Windows Controls Overlay API.
 If you’ve signed up for the Auto Dark Theme Origin Trial, there’s a new way to opt out at a per element level.
 There’s now support for COLRv1, an evolution of the COLRv0 font format.
 And there’s plenty more.